JesperRusbjerg/trianglefun/README.md

 - Ways of trying the backend:

 1) It is deployed on http://138.68.69.204:4201/triangle
-2) A Dockerfile has been created for the deployment, simply cd into the folder and build the image.
-Port which is exposed is: 8080
-3) It is a maven project and can be started in IDE's.
+2) It is a maven project and can be started in IDE's.
 I used VS-Code/IntelliJ so it should work out of the box.
 It will deploy on localhost:8080
+3) A Dockerfile has been created for the deployment, simply cd into the folder and build the image.
+Port which is exposed is: 8080.
+If you choose this option please read the docker description at the bottom of the document.